HydroTeamBelgium/Cloud/common/logging.md

   LOG_FILE=/var/log/myapp.log python your_app.py
   ```

-- **Behavior**: All messages (`DEBUG` and above) are written to the file, regardless of the console level, in addition to console output.
+- **Behavior**: All messages (`DEBUG` and above) are written to the file, regardless of the LOG_LEVEL environment variable setting for console output.
+This means your file will contain the complete log record while your console shows only the filtered view based on LOG_LEVEL.

 ### Runtime Changes